Here's How Much Rainfall To Expect From Potent Storm System On Track For Northeast

 Mainly light to moderate rainfall is expected.
 Localized flooding is possible, but will not be widespread.

-The heaviest rain is expected to arrive overnight on Wednesday evening continuing through Thursday night, with the potential for localized heavier downpours as the storm lingers.
+The heaviest rain is expected to arrive overnight on Wednesday evening continuing through Thursday night, when slow-moving pockets of precipitation could lead to heavier totals as the storm lingers.

 It will remain cloudy with temperatures below normal on Friday, May 23, as the system pushes off.